 Kids love sugar.
 They have an innate preference for sweet taste.
 As sugar may cause obesity, or have other negative health effects in adulthood, children shouldn’t consume too much sugar or other sweeteners, such as stevia.

-How much sugar do children consume?
+How much stevia do children consume?

 Most noteworthy, children consume the highest amount of sugar, stevia, or other artificial sweeteners relative to their weight per day.
 This can lead to weight gain, and many diseases.
+Even in adulthood.